← Back To Navigation

 Logical inconsistencies are a key indicator of a flawed or deceptive idea.
 Use the Hegemony map to visualize these contradictions.

-By answering these questions, you can place the idea in one of four quadrants: The Greater Good (top-right), The Lesser Good (top-left), The Greater Lie (bottom-right), or The Lesser Lie (bottom-left).
+By answering these questions, you can place the idea in one of four quadrants: The Greater Good (Top-Left), The Lesser Good (Bottom-Left), The Lesser Evil / Greatest Lie (Top-Right), or The Greater Evil (Bottom-Right).

 Part 4: The Helxis Tensor — Identifying Deception